thomascothran/laplace/README.md

-# Laplace: A Project Projection Tool
+# 📈 Laplace: A Project Projection Tool

-"The most important questions in life are, indeed, for the most part really only questions of probability." - Simone Pierre Laplace
+> "The most important questions in life are, indeed, for the most part really only questions of probability." - Simone Pierre Laplace

-Laplace is a tool for running and visualizing Monte Carlo simulations in the context of project planning.
+Laplace is a tool for planning service delivery.
+It answers questions like:

-It may be used both as a library and a service.
+:rocket: How much can we do in a given time period?
+:watch: How long will a deliverable take?
+:construction_worker: How best to assign capacity across different initiatives?
+:dolar: What is the expected economic benefit of our project planning?

+Laplace makes it easy to use a number of methods to illuminate planning of projects.

+## What can I use this for?

+Currently, Laplace can be used to answer the following questions:

+#### How long will a group of tasks take?

+If you have a group of tasks (say, for an Epic or Feature), you can get range for how long those tasks might take.

+Laplace uses throughput to determine the rate at which you can expect tasks to be complete.
+Ideally, this rate comes from data in your ticketing system.
+But you can also experiment with your own estimates.

+#### How many tasks can be completed in a certain time period

+## Usage

+### As a Library

+### As a Service

 ## Installation